Spotlight on School Bus Stop Safety

 - School bus drivers must exercise great care, not just in their own operation of the vehicle but in ensuring that the road is clear before releasing students from the bus and offering any appropriate cautions.

 - Parents must ensure that their children are aware of the risks and of the steps they can take to minimize the danger, such as looking both ways, listening, and never running into the street to catch the bus.

-- Students must take responsibility for safe crossing, remaining a safe distance from the street while waiting for the bus, and otherwise exercising care—if a student isn’t old enough to take these steps, a parent or responsible older child should wait with him.
+- Students must take responsibility for safely crossing, remaining a safe distance from the street while waiting for the bus, and otherwise exercising care—if a student isn’t old enough to take these steps, a parent or responsible older child should wait with him.

 Liability for Bus Stop Accidents

 When a child is injured or killed by a motor vehicle at a school bus stop, or while crossing the street to board or leave a school bus, the family may be entitled to compensation.
 While the driver who struck the child is the most obvious potentially liable party, others may share responsibility for bus stop accidents.
 Depending on the circumstances, the school, bus company, or even the governmental entity responsible for the road may be partially liable.
-If you have lost a loved one to a school bus related accident or have an injured child, talk to an experienced attorney about your rights and options.
+If you have lost a loved one to a school bus-related accident or have an injured child, talk to an experienced attorney about your rights and options.